 - If the usual and customary charge for a generic or preferred brand name drug is less than the cost share amount, the Member will pay the lesser of the two. - If you are only able to take brand-name medications, call CVS Caremark at 1-800-294-5979. - If a physician does not indicate "Brand Necessary," and the Member chooses a preferred/non- preferred brand name medication over its available generic equivalent, the Member will be required to pay the generic cost share.
 In addition to paying the generic cost, the Member will also responsible for paying the difference in the cost between the generic and the preferred/non- preferred brand name drug.
 This difference in member cost is sometimes referred to as an "ancillary charge." - Maintenance medications are those prescription drugs that a member may obtain for a period of up to 90 days.
 The Member will be charged one copayment for each supply of medication up to a 30-day supply. - The Plan covers certain preventive medications both prescription and over-the-counter (OTC) at no cost share.
-To receive these medications at no cost share you must have an authorized prescription for the product and it must be dispensed by a participating mail or retail pharmacy. - The cost share for generic and preferred brand name prescription drugs will apply toward your annual Out-of-Pocket Maximum for benefits under the non-PBM, i.e., Anthem, portion of this Plan, as well as to your Prescription Drug Out-of-Pocket Maximum.
-The cost share for non-preferred brand name prescription drugs under this CVS/Caremark portion of the Plan, however, will apply only to your Prescription Drug Out-of-Pocket Maximum.
-The following annual Out-of-Pocket Maximums apply to your prescription drug coverage (other than Provider-administered prescription drugs): - Once a Member reaches the Prescription Drug Out-of-Pocket Maximum, his or her prescription drug cost shares will be waived for any additional generic and preferred brand name medications for the remainder of that plan year.
-Cost shares are never waived for non-preferred brand name drugs, although those cost shares apply to your Out-of-Pocket Maximum and, therefore, will affect whether you pay a cost share for generic or preferred brand name medications.
-Member cost shares will resume at the beginning of each year and will be charged until the annual Out-of-Pocket maximum is reached for that plan year. - For specific prescribed drugs, the plan may impose certain requirements.
+To receive these medications at no cost share you must have an authorized prescription for the product and it must be dispensed by a participating mail or retail pharmacy. - The cost share for generic, preferred brand, and non-preferred brand name prescription drugs under this CVS/Caremark portion of the Plan, will apply to your Prescription Drug Outof-Pocket Maximum.
+The following annual Out-of-Pocket Maximums apply to your prescription drug coverage (other than Provider-administered prescription drugs): - Once a Member reaches the Prescription Drug Out-of-Pocket Maximum, his or her prescription drug cost shares will be waived for any additional generic, preferred brand, and non-preferred brand name drugs, will apply to your Out-of-Pocket Maximum.
+Member cost shares will resume at the beginning of each year and will be charged until the annual Out-ofPocket maximum is reached for that plan year. - For specific prescribed drugs, the plan may impose certain requirements.
 Those requirements may include prior authorization, limits on the day supply amount of the prescribed medication, and/or limits on the number of approved units/ tablets of medication per prescription.